 ASEAN FOREIGN MINISTERS’ STATEMENT ON

-ASEAN extends its deepest sympathies and condolences to the Indonesian Government and people, especially to the families of the victims ofthis attack.
+ASEAN extends its deepsympathies and condolences to the Government and people of the Islamic Republic of Pakistan, especially to the families of the victims of this appalling act.

 ASEAN underlines that terrorism in no circumstances should not be linked with beliefs or religions, and reiterates that terrorism and violence in all their forms or manifestations, regardless of their motivation, wherever, whenever and by whomsoever they are committed are inhuman and intolerable.